-Concealing, harboring, or shielding aliens could also trigger liability under the federal Racketeer Influenced and Corrupt Organizations Act (RICO) statute.
-Civil RICO remedies are available to "[a]ny person injured in his business or property by reason of a violation" and "shall recover threefold the damages he sustains and the cost of the suit, including a reasonable attorney's fee."
+Concealing, harboring, or shielding aliens could also trigger liability under the federal Racketeer Influenced and Corrupt Organizations Act (RICO) statute.23 Civil RICO remedies are available to "[a]ny person injured in his business or property by reason of a violation" and "shall recover threefold the damages he sustains and the cost of the suit, including a reasonable attorney's fee."
 18 U.S.C. § 1964(c).
-Public officials who have committed RICO violations may be sued in their individual capacities.
-Thus, any individual who has been harmed by your jurisdiction's sanctuary
+Public officials who have committed RICO violations may be sued in their individual capacities.24 Thus, any individual who has been harmed by your jurisdiction's sanctuary policies, such as victims of crimes committed by aliens you have harbored, may sue you and any other officials involved in harboring that alien for triple damages.
+Also,

-18 U.S.C. § 1512(b)(2)(D) and (b)(3).
+22 18 U.S.C. § 1512(b)(2)(D) and (b)(3).